Ivan Ćurković: Post-playing career

-Between 1989 and 2006, Ćurković served as president of his former club Partizan, establishing a long-lasting partnership with general secretary Žarko Zečević and sporting director Nenad Bjeković.
+Between 1989 and 2006, Ćurković served as president of his former club Partizan, establishing a long-lasting partnership with Žarko Zečević (general secretary) and Nenad Bjeković (sporting director).

 In May 2001, Ćurković was appointed by the Football Association of FR Yugoslavia as co-manager of the FR Yugoslavia national team alongside Vujadin Boškov and Dejan Savićević, replacing Milovan Đorić after poor results at the start of the 2002 FIFA World Cup qualification.

 In July 2005, Ćurković was appointed as acting president of the Olympic Committee of Serbia and Montenegro, replacing Philip Zepter.
 He officially became president on 8 March 2006.
 Following the split between the two nations, Ćurković served as president of the Olympic Committee of Serbia until February 2009.

 On 23 December 2009, Ćurković was named vice-president of the Football Association of Serbia during the presidential term of Tomislav Karadžić.

 Personal life

 Born in Mostar, Independent State of Croatia (present-day Bosnia and Herzegovina), Ćurković identifies as a Herzegovinian Croat and a Catholic.

 In 1982, Ćurković was granted French citizenship by a decree of President François Mitterrand.
 He was also a recipient of France's Legion of Honour during a ceremony held in Belgrade on 5 October 2005, in which his former Saint-Étienne teammate Michel Platini presented him the award.